- Introduction Globalisation and Transnational Politics

 public opinion and support for future integration

 At the start, insights from several major streams of academic studies of European integration, EU institutions and policies, will be introduced.
 The main features of EU institutions post Lisbon will be discussed.
 Next, the course will focus on policies and policy outputs to understand what impact the EU might have on the lives of citizens.
 We will explore a range of policy areas such as the internal market, recent developments in European economic and financial governance, developments in security and the global role of the EU.
-The course will also analyze and discuss the interaction between the EU’s member states and the European Parliament and European Commission.
-In the third part of the course, we will address the key challenges for the EU today: Brexit, the effects of enlargement, citizen responses to European integration, scenarios for future development and the conference on the future of Europe.
+The course will also analyze and discuss the responses of the EU’s member states to challenges such as the post 2008 financial and economic crisis.
+In the third part of the course, we will address the key challenges for the EU today: Brexit, the effects of enlargement, citizen responses to European integration, scenarios for future development.

 Upon completion of this course, students should be able to: